Let's talk

 RESULTS

-In less than twelve months, LATAM expanded Enter’s scope from 12% to 70% of its high-volume litigation portfolio, following the practical validation of results achieved in the initial innovation project.
+In less than twelve months, LATAM expanded Enter's scope from 12% to 70% of its consumer lawsuits.

 What started as an innovation project is quickly becoming the new operational standard for LATAM’s litigation.